RadekJ87/RadekJ87/README.md

 but I seriously got down to it over 1.5 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.

 For that period I've been mainly learning the JavaScript backend frameworks by participating for instance in MegaK course. <br>The 14 months course was focused to prepare student to 'Full Stack Developer' role by providing complexive knowledge of Node.js and its frameworks like Express.js and Nest.js.<br>
-Currently I'm sharpening my React.js skills with the 'Kurs Reacta' by Michał Taszycki.
+Currently I'm sharpening my React.js skills with the 'Kurs Reacta' by Michał Taszycki.<br>
 Meanwhile I'm also working on newer version of one of my apps - Pricebook.
 The main changes is modern FE in MUI5, JWT and MongoDB.<br>
 Check pinned repository Pricebook Version_2.0.0 for more updates about progress.